 You may also click on a header to choose the sorting column, or reorder columns by dragging them left or right.

-In all Skrooge views, you will find a "filter" field allowing you to search as you type in the view:
+In all Skrooge views, you will find a "Show" drop down menu allowing you to limit what the table displays.

-In an operation view, it will filter the operations containing the text entered, whatever the column (date, payee, category, comment...)
+In an operations view, it will filter the operations containing the text entered, whatever the column (date, payee, category, comment...)

 In an accounts view, it will filter the accounts containing the text entered, whatever the column (bank, account name, number...)